-2. Release
+2. Release.

-(a) Former Employee does hereby unconditionally, irrevocably and absolutely release and forever discharge the Company, and its subsidiaries and affiliates, and its and their respective past and present directors, officers, employees, representatives, agents, attorneys, stockholders, insurers, successors and/or assigns (hereinafter individually a "Released Party" and collectively, the "Released Parties"), from any and all losses, liabilities, claims, demands, causes of action, or suits of any type, whether in law and/or in equity, related directly or indirectly or in any way in connection with any transaction, affairs or occurrences between them to date, including, but not limited to, Former Employee is employment with the Company and the termination of said employment.
-Former Employee agrees and understands the release given by Former Employee to the Released Parties in this Agreement applies, without limitation, to all wage claims, tort and/or contract claims, common law claims, claims for wrongful termination and/or retaliatory discharge, and claims arising under the Age Discrimination in Employment Act, the Older Workers' Benefit Protection Act, the Civil Rights Act of 1964 (Title VII), the Civil Rights Act of 1991, Section 1981, the Americans with Disabilities Act, the Rehabilitation Act of 1973, the Equal Pay Act, the California Fair Employment and Housing Act, the Unruh and Ralph Civil Rights Act, the Fair Labor Standards Act, the Worker Adjustment and Retraining Notification Act, all as amended, any and all federal, state or local laws, regulations, statutes or ordinances governing discrimination and/or harassment in employment, and the California Business and Professions Code.
-This release does not extend to any matters that may not be released in this manner as a matter of law.

-(b) Former Employee warrants, represents, acknowledges and agrees that Former Employee has not filed or otherwise cooperated in the authorization of the filing of any complaints, charges, or lawsuits against any Released Party with any governmental agency or court.
+- (a) Former Employee does hereby unconditionally, irrevocably and absolutely release and forever discharge the Company, and its subsidiaries and affiliates, and its and their respective past and present directors, officers, employees, representatives, agents, attorneys, stockholders, insurers, successors and/or assigns (hereinafter individually a "Released Party" and collectively, the "Released Parties"), from any and all losses, liabilities, claims, demands, causes of action, or suits of any type, whether in law and/or in equity, related directly or indirectly or in any way in connection with any transaction, affairs or occurrences between them to date, including, but not limited to, Former Employee's employment with the Company and the termination of said employment.
+Former Employee agrees and understands the release given by Former Employee to the Released Parties in this Agreement applies, without limitation, to all wage claims, tort and/or contract claims, common law claims, claims for wrongful termination and/or retaliatory discharge, and claims arising under the Age Discrimination in Employment Act, the Older Workers' Benefit Protection Act, the Civil Rights Act of 1964 (Title VII), the Civil Rights Act of 1991, Section 1981, the Americans with Disabilities Act, the Rehabilitation Act of 1973, the Equal Pay Act, the Califomia Fair Employment and Housing Act, the Unruh and Ralph Civil Rights Act, the Fair Labor Standards Act, the Worker Adjustment and Retraining Notification Act, the Employee Retirement and Income Security Act, the Califomia Labor Code, the California Worker Adjustment and Retraining Notification Act, all as amended, any and all federal, state or local laws, regulations, statutes or ordinances governing discrimination and/or harassment in employment, and the California Business and Professions Code.
+This release does not extend to any matters that may not be released in this manner as a matter of law. - (b) Former Employee warrants, represents, acknowledges and agrees that Former Employee has not filed or otherwise cooperated in the authorization of the filing of any complaints, charges, or lawsuits against any Released Party with any governmental agency or court.
 If such a complaint, charge or lawsuit has been filed on Former Employee's behalf or is filed in the future, Former Employee hereby waives, releases and discharges any right to recover thereunder from any Released Party.